Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

     }
     ```

-3. Transfer the files to the board
+3. Transfer the files to the board.

     Make sure the Ethernet cable of SOM Starter Kit is connected.
 Use SCP or SFTP to upload the files from host to target board.